sababuvercetti/browser_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application gor Flutter Festival Kisumu.

+Big thanks to the [msix](https://pub.dev/packages/msix) and the [webview windows](https://pub.dev/packages/webview_windows) package.

 A few resources to get you started if this is your first Flutter project: